-Four in 10 employers vastly underestimated the number of job cuts they would be forced to make in 2009, research to be published next week by Personnel Today's paid-for sister service XpertHR, has found.
+Almost half of employers vastly underestimated the number of redundancies they would be forced to make in 2009, according to research by Personnel Today‘s paid-for sister service XpertHR.